LOkesh Ghai shares his journey into the Himalayas, in search of a remarkable pleated fabric.

 We reached the chola maker’s house, the man was 85.

-“I was heard of hearing and was thrown out of school.
+“I was hard of hearing and was thrown out of school.
 My father taught me to tailor and thus I could make a livelihood”.
 His wife and grandson helped me with the conversation and soon I gathered that if I use my lips slowly he could read and understand me.

 “You could not study at school, but if you teach me how to make the chola, your craft could reach the school and your knowledge as a teacher”.
 I expressed my desire to learn, and further asked, “How many cholas have you made so far?”